Difference Between Sequence Object and Identity Column in SQL Server

-In this article, I am going to discuss the Difference Between Sequence and Identity in SQL Server with examples.
-I strongly recommended you to read the Identity in SQL Server and Sequence in SQL Server articles before proceeding to this article where we discussed Identity and Sequence in SQL Server with examples.
+In this article, I am going to discuss the Difference Between Sequence Object and Identity Column in SQL Server with examples.
+I strongly recommended you read the Identity in SQL Server and Sequence in SQL Server articles before proceeding to this article where we discussed Identity and Sequence in SQL Server with examples.
 The difference between sequence and identity in SQL Server is one of the most frequently asked interview questions.

 The sequence object is very much similar to the Identity property in SQL Server, in the sense that it generates a sequence of numeric values in an ascending order just like the identity property.
 However, there are several differences between them.
 So let start the discussion.

 What is the Difference Between Sequence Objects and Identity Columns in SQL Server?

 The Identity property is a column property meaning it is tied to the table, whereas the sequence is a user-defined database object and it is not tied to any specific table meaning its value can be shared by multiple tables.

 In the below example the Identity property tied to the Id column of the Employees table.